kshedden/case_studies/methods/factor-overview.md

 [discrete Fourier transfrom (DFT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) projects the data onto a fixed set of orthogonal trigonometric basis vectors.
-[Wavelet transforms](https://en.wikipedia.org/wiki/Wavelet_transform) can also be seen as non-adaptive in this sense.
+[Wavelet transforms](https://en.wikipedia.org/wiki/Wavelet_transform) can also be seen as a non-adaptive linear dimension reduction in this sense.

-If $B$ is based on training data, the embedding is *adaptive*.
+If the transform matrix $B$ is based on training data, the embedding is *adaptive*.
+The purpose of this adaptation is to do a better job capturing the structure in the values that are most likely to be encountered.
 A non-adaptive method can be made adaptive by using the training data to exclude certain vectors from a basis set, as in _coefficient thresholding_.
 But many forms of adaptive dimension reduction construct a basis directly to match the structure of the training data, rather than only using the training data to select from a fixed basis set.
 We will see examples of this below.

+Embeddings can be either linear (as in the map $z = B^Tx$) or nonlinear.
-Linear embedding algorithms are simpler to devise and characterize than nonlinear embeddings.
+Linear embedding embedding algorithms are simpler to devise and characterize than nonlinear embeddings.
 Many modern embedding algorithms are [nonlinear](https://en.wikipedia.org/wiki/Nonlinear_dimensionality_reduction), and use this additional flexibility to better capture complex structure.